Built by Techs, for Techs

-Three Formats You Will See on the ASE Test
+Three Formats You Will See on the Real ASE Exam

-Every ASE certification exam uses these three question types.
-Understanding the format is half the battle — many technicians fail not because they lack knowledge, but because they misread the question structure.
+The real ASE certification exam uses these three question types.
+Understanding the format is half the battle — more technicians fail because they misread the question than because they lack the knowledge.
+We test you in all three, because the real exam does.

 A direct question with four choices.
-One is correct, three are wrong.
-Read ALL four options before answering — the test writers put the most tempting wrong answer first.
+One is correct, three are wrong but plausible.
+The ASE puts the most tempting wrong answer as choice A. Read ALL four before you pick.

 Three answers ARE correct.
-You are looking for the one that is NOT.
-Read the question twice.
-Circle the word EXCEPT.
-Your brain wants to pick a correct answer — fight that instinct.
+You pick the one that is NOT.
+The ASE buries the word "EXCEPT" in the question and counts on you forgetting.
+Circle it.
+Read it twice.
+Your brain wants to pick the right answer — fight that.

 Practice Questions

 A vehicle has a P0171 (System Too Lean, Bank 1) and P0174 (System Too Lean, Bank 2).
 Long-term fuel trims are +22% on both banks.
-Which is the MOST likely cause?
+Technician A says a vacuum leak after the throttle body could cause this condition.
+Technician B says a contaminated mass airflow (MAF) sensor could cause this condition.
+Who is correct?

 A vehicle has a no-crank, no-start condition.
 The battery tests good at 12.6V.
 Technician A says a voltage drop test on the starter circuit ground should be performed with the starter cranking.
 Technician B says the ground circuit can be tested accurately by measuring its resistance with the circuit disconnected.
 Who is correct?